 There are several ways to minimize the standard deviation for sampling.
 Here are two examples.
 One approach is to use a standard reference material (SRM) that has been carefully prepared to minimize indeterminate sampling errors.
-When the sample is homogeneous-as is the case, for example, with aqueous samples-a useful approach is to conduct replicate analyses on a single sample.
+When the sample is homogeneous-as is the case, for example, with an aqueous sample-then another useful approach is to conduct replicate analyses on a single sample.

-See Chapter 4 for a review of how to calculate the variance.

-provides an estimate of the overall variance.
-To determine the method's variance we analyze samples under conditions where we may assume that the sampling variance is negligible.
-The sampling variance is determined by difference.
+See Chapter 4 for a review of how to calculate the variance. that the sampling variance is negligible; the sampling variance is determined by difference.